 Online games have the advantage of being designed for remote play.
 They have features and objectives that help people engage with one another and tend to be friendlier to large teams.
 Here are a few great online games and game makers:

 Turn-based or asynchronous games are great for playing on different schedules.
-You can reveal the results of the game in the meeting.
-Games like providing a photo challenge, like taking a portrait or a misplaced object, or a cooking challenge where you have to use a challenging ingredient, as fun ways to carry over the excitement from one meeting to the next.
-This system won't work for every meeting format, but see if you can work it into one of your all-hands or team updates.
+You can reveal the results of the game during a virtual team meeting.
+Games like providing a photo challenge, taking a portrait or a misplaced object, or a cooking challenge where you have to use a challenging ingredient are fun ways to carry over the excitement from one meeting to the next.
+This system won't work for every meeting format, but see if you can work it into the meeting agenda for one of your all-hands or team updates.

-If you wanted an example of how this could fit into your meeting schedule, check this out:
+For an example of how these activities could fit into your meeting schedule, check this out.